Anne Louise Hodgson

 People seek therapy for many reasons.
 Sometimes its to address here and now issues, sometimes historic issues and sometimes to gain better self understanding and awareness.
-Working with an empathic, confidential, and non-judgemental approach, your therapy sessions offer time and space for you to offload and be heard, to explore what has brought you into therapy and help you gain a deeper knowledge of yourself, to make different choices going forward.
+Working with an empathic, confidential, and non-judgemental approach, your therapy sessions offer time and space for you to offload and be heard, to explore what has brought you into therapy, help you gain a deeper knowledge of yourself and the opportunity to make different choices going forward.